Jboulery/wyeiwya/README.md

-# wyeiwya
+# What You Eat Is Who You Are

-What You Eat Is Who You Are
+Authors : ALLIER Raphaël, BOULERY Jérémy, CARRA Valentin